ardymarky/Blickfeld-LiDAR-based-pointcloud-using-ICP/README.md

 ```

 If the topic name is unknown, simply run `ros2 bag list <path>*.bag`, where <path>* is the path to the bag file.
-Once the listener and Rviz2 are opened, open a different shell and run
+Once the listener and Rviz2 are running, open a different shell and run

 ```console
 ros2 bag play <path>*.bag